at what age do you leash train a puppy 2

 Health and Veterinary Recommendations

-Before starting leash training, it’s important to consider your puppy’s health and any veterinary recommendations.
+Before starting leash training, it’s essential to consider your puppy’s health and any veterinary recommendations.
 Puppies should be up-to-date on their vaccinations and have a clean bill of health before venturing outside for leash training.
-If your puppy has any health concerns or special considerations, it’s best to consult with your veterinarian for guidance on when and how to start leash training.
+If your puppy has health concerns or special considerations, it’s best to consult your veterinarian for guidance on when and how to start leash training.

 Early Training Basics